CosminLazar/VSKeyboardFeedback/README.md

 #Error keyboard feedback
 Changes the illumination settings of your **Roccat Isku FX** keyboard according to the current number of errors in your solution.

+By default it will change the background of all the keys to Red when there are errors and to Green when things are tidy and clean

 When you exit Visual Studio, the previous keyboard illumination settings will be restored.

 ##Installing